MonkeyInPrivite/mip-wiki/content/docs/_index.md

 ---
-title: What is this for?
+title: Introduction
 next: whatisthisfor
 ---

+# What is this for?
 To be typed